 The UK is not a dangerous country.
 However, we advise students not to carry passports/ID cards or large amounts of cash and valuables.
 The Centre Manager can store passports in the office safe.
 Students must not leave the centre unaccompanied by a member of the MLA team.
 In addition, road safety is an important issue.
 The UK drives on the opposite side of the road to some other European nations.
-You must look right when crossing and should do so quickly and safely.
+Roads must be crossed looking right and should be crossed quickly and safely.